 Course will be conducted over a combination of email, private discussion group, and weekly Zoom session (check-in and writing time over live video call).
-Course fee for Session 1 is $350 and includes:
+Course fee for the current session is $350 and includes:

 - a copy of the poetry collection November Butterfly